Classic Yoga

 Siddhasana Safety and Precautions

 Persons having knee ailments or sacral ailments should avoid this pose.
-For instance, one who is having a degenerated disc or sciatica pain should take care before attempting this one.
+For instance, one who has a degenerated disc or sciatica pain should be taken care of before attempting this one.

 While perfecting this posture, one should not overdo and harm oneself.
-Hence one should attempt this posture in a gradual and conscious way, and if she/he senses any discomfort either in her/his knees or sacral area of the spine, she/he should not proceed further.
-But consistent practice leads to perfection in due course.
+Hence, one should attempt this posture in a gentle and conscious way, and if she/he senses any discomfort either in her/his knees or the sacral area of the spine, she/he should not proceed further.
+However, consistent practice leads to perfection in due course.

 Preparatory Poses